SecJS/Utils/README.md

 // you can use toJSON method to get the instance informations in JSON console.log(existentFolder.toJSON()) // { ...infos }

+// you can make a copy from existentFolder using copy console.log(existentFolder.copySync('path/to/copy'))

+// you can move existentFolder to other path using move console.log(existentFolder.moveSync('path/to/move'))

 // you can use getFilesByPattern method to get all files in the folder that match some pattern
 // if recursive is true, will go inside subFolders too const recursive = true